Abdi-Adan/Android-Projects/readme.md

 The idea is to build fully functional cross-platform mobile apps with special focus on android and a complete backend built with webAPIs, firebase etc.

-# find screenshots of projects done below
+Find screenshots of projects done below: